 - 1. Anti-Doping rules are, by their nature, competition rules governing the conditions under which the sport of Athletics is to be held.
-They are not intended to be subjected to or limited by the requirements and legal standards applicable to criminal proceedings or employment matters.
+They are not intended to be subjected to or limited by the requirements and legal standards applicable to criminal and civil proceedings or employment matters.
 The policies and standards set out in the Code as a basis for the fight against doping in sport, and as accepted by the IAAF in these Anti-Doping Rules, represent a broad consensus of those with an interest in fair sport and should be respected by all courts and adjudicating bodies. - 2.
 These Anti-Doping Rules shall be interpreted as an independent and autonomous text and not by reference to the existing law or statutes of the Signatories or Governments. - 3.
-The headings and sub-headings used in these Anti-Doping Rules are for convenience only and shall not be deemed to be part of the substance of these Anti-Doping Rules or to affect in any way the language of the provisions to which they refer. - 4.
-The Definitions in this Chapter 3 shall be considered an integral part of these Anti-Doping Rules. - 5.
-In case of conflict between these Anti-Doping Rules and the Code, these Anti-Doping Rules shall prevail.
+The comments annotating various provisions of the Code shall be used to interpret these Anti-Doping Rules.